mzen17/Character-Neural-Engine/README.md

 For production, it is highly recommended to use Docker to run the backend.

+For the inference server, run the inference-server.sh script, or if you already have, just run the binary in the library using paramaters in the inference-server script.

+You will need sudo privileges to mount the models repository.

 # Docs and Help
 For documentation on how to use this API, refer to the Wiki.
 Support is currently available through community forums only.